floooh/oryol/BUILD.md

 - OSX
 - Linux
-- Windows (planned)
+- Windows

 ...and the following target platforms:

 - OSX
 - Linux
-- Windows (planned)
+- Windows 32-bit and 64-bit (64-bit: planned)
 - iOS (planned)
 - Android (planned)
 - emscripten
 - PNaCl

-Not all target platforms can be built on all host platforms!
+There are restrictions for cross-compiling:

+- host OS OSX can build for: OSX, emscripten, PNaCl, iOS, Android
+- host OS Linux can build for: Linux, emscripten, PNaCl, Android
+- host OS Windows can build for:  Windows 32-bit and Windows 64-bit

 ### Tools